 Illumina sequencing is by far the most common next-generation sequencing technique used today, as it extremely accurate and allows for massively parallel data generation, which is incredibly important when you’re working with a dataset the size of a human genome!

 That said, there are inherent shortcomings that exist in the typical Illumina sequencing workflow.
 Illumina uses a very high number of short sequencing reads (usually about 150 bp for whole genome sequencing) that are then assembled together to cover the entirety of the genome.
 The fact that traditional Illumina can’t be used to identify long-range interactions can cause issues in some cases, such as samples with large structural variants or in phasing haplotypes.

-Traditional Illumina will still likely reign supreme for run of the mill applications, since at this point it is still more cost effective.
-However, 10X is certainly gaining in popularity for specialized applications where understanding structural variants or single cell sequencing is important to the goals of the project.
-We’ve certainly noticed an uptick in requests for 10X genomics recently and we look forward to even more advances being made with this amazing technology.
+Traditional Illumina sequencing will still likely reign supreme for run-of-the-mill applications, since at this point it is still more cost effective.
+However, the 10x system is gaining in popularity for specialized applications where understanding structural variants or single cell sequencing is important to the goals of the project.
+We’ve certainly noticed an uptick in projects that require 10x technology recently, and we look forward to seeing the advances that can be made with this amazing technology.

-If you’re interested in 10X technology, please contact us at firstname.lastname@example.org for more information!
+If you’re interested in projects using 10x Genomics sequencing tech, please contact us at email@example.com for more information!